vidister/gimp-web/content/news/2016-05-05 Tutorials Revamp.md

 [love to hear from you too]: http://testing.gimp.org/develop/

-There's usually helpful team members around that can help guide you with both ideas and content if needed.
+There's usually helpful team members around who can guide you with both ideas and content if needed.
 We have a tutorial [template][tt] and the markdown file used to generate it can be [found on git][].
 More information can be found on the [template tutorial page][tt].

 [tt]: /tutorials/template/